Statement of Faith

 • The commandment against adultery applies to all sexual acts outside of covenant marriage between a man and a woman.

 • Just as God’s love is free, total, faithful, and fruitful, so should the sexual act be in marriage.
 Sex is for both pleasure and procreation.
-God grants wisdom and self-control to couples who are attempting not to conceive, but the heart toward children should be one of openness, recognizing that procreation is one of the created functions of the sexual act.
-This recognition should cultivate restraint, compassion, and self-control on the part of husbands who seek to understand their wives’ bodies and have respect for their inherent design.
+God grants wisdom and self-control to couples who attempt not to conceive.
+But the heart toward children should be one of openness, recognizing that procreation is one of the functions of the sexual act.
+This recognition should cultivate restraint, compassion, self-control, and understanding on the part of husbands, who should seek to understand and respect the inherent design of their wives’ bodies.

 • Marriage is a sacred union and covenant before God, breakable only in instances of unfaithfulness or abuse.

-• Those who wrestle with desire of any kind and walk in holy restraint may still be an integral part of the Body of Christ as we all walk in faithfulness, purity, and self-control.
-The end goal of all such sanctification is our glorification as image bearers of God, to be ultimately united with Him as His unstained Bride: “Pure and undefiled religion before our God and Father is this: to look after orphans and widows in their distress and to keep oneself unstained by the world” (James 1:27).
+• Those who wrestle with desires of any kind and walk in holy restraint may still be an integral part of the Body of Christ.
+The end goal of all such sanctification is our glorification as image bearers of God, and to be united with Him as His unstained Bride: “Pure and undefiled religion before our God and Father is this: to look after orphans and widows in their distress and to keep oneself unstained by the world” (James 1:27).

 stay connected!